 This scenario involves a bilateral agreement between the UK and the EU without membership of the European Free Trade Association.
 Good in theory but it would essentially be a bespoke agreement requiring years of negotiation.
-Whether this can be done during the two-year notice period remains to be seen but the recent indications from EU negotiators are that no such agreement will even be discussed until the exact terms of divorce have been agreed.
+Whether this can be done during the two-year notice period remains to be seen but the recent indications from EU negotiators are that no such agreement will even be discussed until the exact terms of the divorce have been agreed upon.

 The World Trade Organisation model